 Jed Anderson has been in the industry for almost ten years and has extensive knowledge of wines and spirits.
 He’s helped open multiple restaurants and bars in New Orleans and has a passion for telling stories through cocktail creations.
 He’s currently expressing his passion as the GM of the Lobby Bar and 3 Keys at the ACE Hotel.

 Leroy Mitchell was born and raised in Metairie, LA.
 On any given Sunday, Leroy can be found antagonizing opposing players at the Superdome dressed in black and gold with a giant whistle attached to his head.
 When he’s not dressed as the most recognizable Saint Supafan, he can be found holding court at Galatoire’s every Friday after a long work week at Heartland Payment Services.
 No one loves a great cocktail more than the Whistle Monsta.

 Andrew Marin writes about food and cocktails for Where Y’at Magazine.
-He is a former chef, a very slim percentage of Mexican, and a taco enthusiast.
-Follow him @ndrewmarin on Twitter and Instagram, and add andrewmarin on Snapchat for live updates from the Top Taco festival.
+He is a former chef and bartender, a slim percentage Mexican, and a taco and tequila enthusiast.
+It’s his four year judging Top Taco.
+Follow him @ndrewmarin on instagram for photos, and watch his instagram story for live updates from the festival.

 Lundeen is Petcetera’s pet pastry chef and baker.
 She is the lead designer for NOLA Bitch Couture, a doggy style design house, making creative apparel, accessories and toys for pets and people.
 Lundeen dedicates her spare time to charity and animal rescue, including Bad toThe Bone: Rescued on The Runway, a feast of food and fashion in which dogs from local rescues strut the catwalk in hopes of finding homes.